Question Mark 2492009

 What Is an Interim Position?

-Interim managers are hired in senior positions within the communications, marketing and digital sectors and need to make an immediate impact on a department or project.
+Interims are usually hired in senior positions within the communications and marketing sectors, and need to make an immediate impact on a department or project.
 Unlike contractors, who are hired on a fixed-term basis, interim professionals, who are experts in their field, will see a job through until the end.

 As an interim professional, your skills will be highly sought after, meaning salaries are often lucrative and paid at a day-rate.
 According to the IR35 legislation, you can either be self-employed or on the company’s payroll.